-Table 31.
+Table 30.
 Ignition Switch Positions

-MODEL FUNCTION LABEL OPERATION Without Fairing Switch OFF OFF Ignition, lamps and accessories are off.
+MODEL FUNCTION LABEL OPERATION Without Fairing Switch OFF Ignition, lamps and accessories are off.
 ACCESSORY Accessories are on.
 Hazard warning flashers can be left on.
 Instrument lamps are on.
 Brake lamp and horn can be activated.
 IGNITION Ignition, lamps and accessories are on.
 With Fairing Key Lock LOCK Locks the switch in either the FORK LOCK or ACCESSORY position.
 Remove the key for security.
 UNLOCK Unlocks the switch.
 Unlocked, the switch can be rotated to any of the 4 posi- tions.
 To prevent loss when riding, remove the key.
 Switch FORK LOCK Locks fork in left position to discourage unauthorized use of vehicle when parked.
-See OPERATION > FORK LOCK (Page 78) for operation.
+See OPERATION > FORK LOCK (Page 76) for operation.
 OFF When switch is in OFF position, the ignition, lamps and accessories are off.
-IGNITION When the switch is in the IGNITION position, the motorcycle can be started and all lamps and accessories will operate.
+IGNITION When the switch is in the IGNITION position, the motorcycle can be started and all lamps and acce and all lamps and accessories will operate.
 ACCESSORY In ACCESSORY, the instrument lamps and accessories operate but the engine can not be started.
 Brake lamp and horn can be activated.
 The 4-way hazard flashers operate.
 The switch can be locked in ACCESSORY.
-Switch lock is under the swite h cover Insert key and turn key counterclockwise to lock, clockwise to unlock.
-Key may be

-\ Switch lock is under the switch cover.
+^{} Switch lock is under the switch cover.
 Insert key and turn key counterclockwise to lock, clockwise to unlock.
 Key may be removed in any position.

-\\ International models: Position lamp and tail lamp are also on.
+^{} International models: Position lamp and tail lamp are also on.

-Figure 19.
+Figure 18.
 Ignition Switch